Matthew Mbu: Early life and education

-Matthew Tawo Mbu was born on 20 November 1929 in Okundi, Osokom Clan, Boki LGA, Cross River State to Chief Mbu Tawo and Madam Eshian Atim Tawo both members of the ruling Chieftaincy families of Osokom and Oku towns in Osokom Clan.
-His early education was at various Roman Catholic mission schools in Boki LGA, then Wolsey Hall, Oxford (postal tuition), University College London and the Middle Temple, London.
+Matthew Tawo Mbu was born in Okundi, Osokom Clan, Boki LGA, Cross River State to Chief Mbu Tawo and Madam Eshian Atim Tawo both members of the ruling Chieftaincy families of Osokom and Oku towns in Osokom Clan.
+His early education was at various Roman Catholic mission schools in Boki LGA, then Wolsey Hall, Oxford (postal tuition).
+Mbu attended Okundi Primary School from 1937 to 1940 and from 1941 to 1943 attended Kakwagon Seminary School, proceeding soon after to University College London and Middle Temple where he received LLB and LLM degrees in 1959.
+Chief Mbu was subsequently called to the Bar, Middle Temple where in 1959 he became Barrister-at-Law of the Honourable Society of the Middle Temple and Advocate and Solicitor of the Supreme Court of Nigeria a year later.
 A lifelong intellectual, MT Mbu was awarded his Ph.D by London University in 1995 at the age of 66, his thesis being centred on the OAU and its settlement of African disputes.

 After a brief but successful stint working for John Holt, the young MT launched into his political career driven on by the words of his childhood mentor Fr.
-Patrick Meeham - "you are for your people.
+Patrick Meehan - "you are for your people.
 You go and speak for them" - and inspired by his first political mentor, Nnamdi Azikiwe.